AD1024/Calculator/README.md

 Very Easy.

-Borrowing a feature of Python, the value assignment can be done in one line:
+Borrowing a feature of Python, the value assignment above can be done in one line:

 ```
 ==> a, b = 10, 6